agoragames/stache/README.md

 I'm investigating whether or not this is something that can be/needs to be ported to handlebars.

-## Rails 4 Support is in 1.0.3+
+## Rails 4, Rails 5 Support is in 1.0.3+

-If you want Rails 4, you'll have to use 1.0.3.
+If you want Rails 4 or Rails 5 support, you'll have to use 1.0.3.

 ## Installation